What You Should Know About Graduating From College in Hawaii

 - Federal Student Aid (FAFSA).
 FAFSA is an application that students submit to determine their eligibility for need-based loans, grants, and scholarships.
 To determine whether you’re eligible to submit a FAFSA application, follow this link.
 To fill out an application online, click here.

 - CareerOneStop.
 CareerOneStop is sponsored by the Bureau of Labor Statistics and provides robust information on financial aid in Hawaii.
-You can customize your search results depending on your level of study and where you intend to pursue your degree and receive relevant information regarding available loans, grants, and scholarships.
+You can customize your search results depending on your level of study and where you intend to pursue your degree.
+Then, you will receive relevant information regarding available loans, grants, and scholarships.